Scalar resonance in graviton-graviton scattering at high-energies: the graviball: The graviball

-{\it Analogy with the $\sigma$.--} There are important similarities between the graviball and the lightest resonance of QCD, the $\sigma$ \cite{pdg,Pelaez:2015qba}.
-First, the interactions among pions in the chiral limit, as well as those for gravitons, are constrained by low-energy EFTs \cite{weinphys,Weinberg:1966fm,Donoghue:1993eb,donoghue.200205.1,BjerrumBohr:2002kt,burgess,Donoghue:2017pgk,Gasser:1983yg,Pich:1995bw}.
+As indicated above, there are important similarities between the graviball and the $\sigma$ that we explain now.
+The interactions among pions, as well as those for gravitons, are constrained by derivative low-energy EFTs \cite{weinphys,Weinberg:1966fm,Donoghue:1993eb,donoghue.200205.1,BjerrumBohr:2002kt,burgess,Donoghue:2017pgk,Gasser:1983yg,Pich:1995bw}.
 The $S$-wave isoscalar $\pi\pi$ scattering amplitude in the chiral limit at LO is $V^{(0)}_{\pi\pi}(s)=s/f_\pi^2$, with $f_\pi$ the weak pion decay constant.
 This PWA is analogous to $V^{(0)}(s)$ in Eq.~\eqref{eq:V0_dimreg}.
-The unitarization of this amplitude~\cite{orev,graviballlong} leads, by an expression equivalent to Eq.~\eqref{200530.1}, to the pole of the $\sigma$, $s_\sigma$, which fulfills the same secular equation as Eq.~\eqref{200206.1} in terms of $x_\sigma=s_\sigma/\Lambda^2_\pi$.
+Its unitarization~\cite{orev,graviballlong}, by an expression equivalent to Eq.~\eqref{200530.1}, leads to an $s_\sigma$ that fulfills the same secular equation as Eq.~\eqref{200206.1} in terms of $x_\sigma=s_\sigma/\Lambda^2_\pi$.
 For $\pi\pi$ scattering $\Lambda_\pi=4\pi f_\pi$ is both the unitarity and fundamental cutoff of the pion EFT \cite{Georgi:1984}.
-In absolute units the pole position lies at $s_\sigma=0.08-i\,023~\rm GeV^2$, which is located deep in the complex-$s$ plane and has a small real part (features that persist almost untouched when taking the physical pion masses \cite{graviballlong,Hanhart:2008mx,Albaladejo:2012te}).
-This implies that its resonance effects peak for $s\ll \Lambda^2$, as clearly observed experimentally in the two-pion invariant mass distributions for $D^+\to\pi^-\pi^+\pi^+$ \cite{Aitala:2000xu,Link:2003gb,Bonvicini:2007tc} or $J/\Psi\to \omega\pi^+\pi^-$ \cite{Augustin:1988ja,Ablikim:2004qna}.
-Therefore, the dynamics of $S$-wave $\pi\pi$ scattering are strongly influenced by this resonance even at energies much lower than the cutoff of the EFT, and similar effects are expected \textit{mutatis mutandis} for the graviball in graviton-graviton scattering for $\omega\gtrsim 1$.
+In absolute units the pole position lies at $s_\sigma=0.08-i\,0.23~\rm GeV^2$, that is located deep in the complex-$s$ plane (but still $|s_\sigma|/(4\pi f_\pi)^2\approx 0.17$) and has a small real part (features that persist almost untouched when taking the physical pion masses \cite{graviballlong,Hanhart:2008mx,Albaladejo:2012te}).
+This implies that its resonance effects peak for $s\ll \Lambda^2$, as clearly observed experimentally~\footnote{See the review 69 on scalar mesons below 2~GeV in the Review of Particle Properties \cite{pdg}}.

-{\it Summary and outlook.--} We have developed a unitarization formalism for calculating partial-wave amplitudes in the presence of infinite-range forces.
-This formalism has been applied to pure general relativity to study graviton-graviton scattering in partial waves by unitarizing the Born terms.
-We have concluded that the $J=0$ partial-wave amplitude has a pole at $s_P\approx-i2/3G^{-1}$ corresponding to a graviton-graviton scalar resonance with vacuum quantum numbers $J^{PC}=0^{++}$ that we call the \textit{graviball}.
-This resonance would drive to graviton-graviton rescattering effects in $S$ wave, and peaks at a value of $s\ll G^{-1}$.
+As a consequence, the dynamics of $S$-wave $\pi\pi$ scattering are strongly influenced by this resonance even at energies significantly lower than the cutoff of the EFT, and similar effects are expected \textit{mutatis mutandis} for the graviball in graviton-graviton scattering for $\omega\gtrsim 1$.